boonebgorges/invite-anyone/readme.txt

 = 1.3.7 =
 * Fixed incorrect function name in widget localization
 * Improved localization support
+* Fixed a bug that made it impossible to invite users with apostrophes in their email addresses

 = 1.3.6 =
 * Better loading of CloudSponge JavaScript, so that assets are only loaded when needed